2014 Spanish Grand Prix: Race

 Rosberg lowered the deficit to Hamilton to 1.6 seconds by the time of his teammate's first pit stop at the end of lap 18 for the medium compound tyres and a minor front wing angle adjustment.
 Ricciardo drew to within 12 seconds of Bottas, and when the latter made his first stop two laps later, Ricciardo moved past Bottas, who rejoined the track narrowly ahead of Grosjean.
 Rosberg was confused when his engineer Tony Ross called him into the pit lane at the end of lap 21 for the hard compound tyres because he believed he would have a new set of medium compound tyres.
 He rejoined almost four seconds behind his teammate Hamilton, who was told by radio to increase the gap over the next 20 laps.
 On lap 24, Räikkönen attempted to pass Grosjean on the right into the first corner for fifth but he ran deep and Grosjean kept the place.
 He tried again into the same turn on the next lap and passed Grosjean, whose motor–generator unit kinetic partially failed.
 On lap 25, Vergne retired in the pit lane with a broken exhaust.
 During the same lap, Grosjean locked his tyres into turn ten and allowed Alonso to challenge him.
 Alonso used DRS to pass Grosjean on the inside for sixth before turn one on lap 26.

 At the front, Hamilton struggled with first over- then understeer on his car.
 Massa made his second pit stop for the hard compound tyres on lap 28, meaning Vettel's aerodynamics could not be affected by other's cars negatively.
 Vettel caught Grosjean by lap 32 but entered the pit lane for his second pit stop to switch onto the medium compound tyres because he believed he could not pass the latter on the track.
 He rejoined the race in 14th.
 Two laps later, a front-left brake failure put Kobayashi onto the turn one run-off area but avoided hitting the wall.
-He entered the pit lane to retire from the event.
+He entered the pit lane to retire from the race.
 Ferrari brought Alonso into the pit lane on the 35th lap in response to Vettel's earlier pit stop.
 He emerged in tenth, just ahead of Massa.
-Alonso overtook Magnussen into turn one with DRS for ninth on lap 36 and Vettel passed Massa for eleventh on the next lap.
+Alonso overtook Magnussen into turn one with DRS for ninth on lap 36 and Vettel passed Massa for 11th on the next lap.
 On lap 40, Massa used DRS to pass Magnussen for tenth before the first turn.

 Lewis Hamilton started from pole position and held off his teammate Nico Rosberg to claim his fourth successive win of the season and the 26th of his career.